 We strongly suggest that in those child-only cases where the payee has earned income that an effort be made to make these payees aware of their eligibility for the EITCs.
-Studies have shown that in a number of districts, over a third of the child-only cases have a caretaker relative with earned income and therefore the caretakers in these cases may be eligible to claim the credit.
+Studies have shown that in a number of districts, over a third of the child-only cases have a caretaker relative with earned income who may be eligible to claim the credit.
+Households in which children only receive Medicaid/Child Health Plus A may also be eligible to receive the EITCs.